 Household Support Fund (HSF)

-Funding from the Department for Work and Pension (DWP) so we can provide support to vulnerable households over the Winter period.
+This funding, from the Department for Work and Pensions, (DWP) is in place to provide support to our most vulnerable households

-We have been given £4,676,099.65 to help vulnerable households stay warm, have food on the table, and have access to other essential household items.
-This support is in addition to our food and fun activities that run during the main school holidays.
+We have been given a further £4.6 million to provide support those households who may be struggling with their energy and food costs or who need other essential household items until March 2023.
+This support is in addition to our fun and food that run during the main school holidays.

 What support is on offer